olebole/irafdoc/doc/onedspec.skytweak.rst

   There are additional keystrokes and colon commands to set or change sample regions, reset the current shift, scale, and step sizes, expand the step size in the current mode, adjust the offsets between the spectra, and get help.
-The <tt>'w'</tt> key and GTOOLS colon commands are available to window the graphs.
+The <span style="font-family: monospace;">'w'</span> key and GTOOLS colon commands are available to window the graphs.
 Any changes in the x limits apply to both graphs while y limit adjustments apply to the graph pointed to by the cursor.
   </p>
   <p>
   Two other commands require a short explanation.
-The <tt>'a'</tt> key may be used to run the tweakrms algorithm starting from the current shift, scale, and steps and the current sample regions.
+The <span style="font-family: monospace;">'a'</span> key may be used to run the tweakrms algorithm starting from the current shift, scale, and steps and the current sample regions.
 This allows one to graphically set or reset the sample regions before doing the RMS minimization.
-The <tt>":smooth"</tt> command and associated
+The <span style="font-family: monospace;">":smooth"</span> command and associated
   <i>smooth</i> task parameter allow the corrected spectra to be
   displayed with a boxcar smoothing to better see faint features in noise.
 It is important to realize that the smoothing is only